-Advancements in medical technology has helped dental implant surgery become safe, effective and replicable; suitable for many patient profiles.
+Advancements in medical technology have helped dental implant surgery become safe, effective and replicable; suitable for many patient profiles.
 Implants are now a very popular and mainstream dental procedure, being a form of teeth replacement that enables the surgeon to restore both the aesthetics as well as the function of a tooth.
-The 10 year success rate of a dental implant hovers around 97% for some implant brands. https://pubmed.ncbi.nlm.nih.gov/22897683/
+The 10-year success rate of a dental implant hovers around 97% for some implant brands. https://pubmed.ncbi.nlm.nih.gov/22897683/

 However, dental implant surgery does come with some risks.
 Some of my patients are considered to be ideal candidates for dental implant surgery; they are healthy individuals who have a combination of good gum and bone health with no pre-existing medical or dental conditions.
 However, other patients who do not have such a clean bill of health might find that opting for dental implant surgery might expose them to some potentially hazardous medical situations.